 Our aim is that all communication between us will flow clearly and effectively.
 We work closely with the Student Advisers and central administration allowing us to provide you with all the support, knowledge, experience and pastoral care required throughout your studies in UCD.

-The Science Office will be your first point of contact and we encourage you to come to us for information, support and advice on any issue.
+The Science Office will be your first point of contact and we encourage you to contact us for information, support and advice on any issue.

 The Peer Mentor Programme is an initiative that was started by UCD Science in 2006 and is now a programme across the University in all undergraduate programme areas.